-A review of the site utilities was undertaken.
-Power has proven to be reliable in supply.
-Should this service fail then the process fails safe as all drives are stopped.
-There is also an emergency power generator on-site.
 For loss of instrument air, the automatic valves close to their predetermined positions as required during detail design and the project's HAZOP study.
 Loss of hydraulic power, e.g. the mills, also results in a predetermined shutdown.
 Given the reviews performed, no significant hazardous scenarios were determined for loss of a utility.

 Emergency stop / local isolation buttons are located throughout the site.
 For the stop buttons inspected, they appeared to be suitably located, e.g. the stop buttons for the chemical dosing pumps.
-Lanyards were also located adjacent to the inspected conveyors.
+Lanyards were also located adjacent to the conveyors.

-Observations within the control room and discussions with various operations staff showed that they generally had an adequate level of understanding of the hazards involved and what to do in an emergency, and that the plant was operated safely.
+Discussions with various operations staff showed that they generally had an adequate level of understanding of the hazards involved and what to do in an emergency, and that the plant was operated safely.

 During the audit, observations of the operator tasks were performed.
-This included mine activities (loading of trucks with ore and ore movement), changing process control, and chemical transfers and handling.
+This included mine activities (loading of trucks with ore and ore movement) and chemical transfers and handling.

-To assist the operators with emergency response, gas monitors, e.g. hydrogen cyanide, have been installed throughout the relevant plant areas.
-The output from these monitors was observed during the audit.
-There were no measured values of significance.
+To assist the operators with emergency response, gas monitors, e.g. hydrogen cyanide and sulphur dioxide, have been installed throughout the relevant plant areas.

 Observation of an eyewash station showed clean water flowing at a good rate.
 Safety showers and eyewash stations are tested fortnightly throughout the site and prior to each chemical transfer.

-Given the observations made during the facility visits, the following recommendations are made.
+Given the observations made during the facility visits, the following recommendation is made.